-Figure 4.
+Fig. 4.
 Error in equating phylogenetic age with speciation age.
-The error was quantified as mean absolute percentage error (MAPE) between the true and phylogenetic ages across all species for each tree simulated under bifurcating (left) and budding speciation (right).
+The error was quantified as mean absolute percentage error (MAPE) between the true and phylogenetic ages across all species for each tree simulated under bifurcating and budding speciation.
 Each dot represents one replicate of the 300 trees for each speciation mode using different rates of speciation and extinction fraction.